jobayer977/javascript-interview-questions/README.md

 	// these statements execute
 }
 ```

- ## 6.15 What’s the double exclamation sign for in JavaScript?
+88. ### What’s the double exclamation sign for in JavaScript?

 it's short way to cast a variable to be a boolean (true or false) value.
 The !! ensures the resulting type is a boolean (true or false).

 ```javascript
     console.log(!!"foo") --> true
     console.log(!!null) --> false
 ```

-# 07 Numbers and dates

- ## 7.1 Generate Random Number between 1 and 10 ?
+89. ### Generate Random Number between 1 and 10 ?

 ```javascript
 var randomNumber = Math.floor(Math.random() * 10) + 1;
 console.log(randomNumber);
 ```

- ## 7.2 How do you check a value is a number?
+90. ### How do you check a value is a number?

 The `isNaN()` method determines whether a value is an illegal number.
 If the value is not a number, then the method returns true.
 Otherwise, it returns false.

 **Example**